Chart Color Schemes

 The level of cultural diversity witnessed in Strathpine was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Strathpine's cultural diversity was above average, with 14.7% speaking a language other than English at home and 25.2% born overseas.
 Christianity dominated Strathpine's religious landscape, comprising 49.2%.
-However, the 'Other' religion category had a slightly higher representation in Strathpine at 1.2%, compared to Greater Brisbane's 1.3%.
+However, the 'Other' religion category was slightly overrepresented in Strathpine at 1.2%, compared to Greater Brisbane's 1.3%.

 Frequently Asked Questions - Diversity